Trade Effluent Monitoring Services

-EMS provides a proactive approach to managing and monitoring your business’ trade effluent.
-This approach keeps you on the right side of the law and can also help to save you money.
-We incorporate robust, reliable and accurate technologies into our services to help you meet and maintain compliance with discharge consents and provide accurate, continuous data for billing purposes.
+The robust, reliable and accurate technologies used in our services help you to meet and maintain compliance with your discharge consent and provide you with accurate, continuous data for billing purposes.

 Trade effluent discharges vary in relation to process changes and can include high and low flows.
 EMS are experts in selecting the best available technology including MCERTS solutions for varying flow conditions.

-Water samples must be available from the previous 24 hour period for testing at any time by your regulating authority.
-Refrigerated automatic water samplers are frequently used to satisfy this requirement in order to prevent bacteriological degradation of samples and to ensure a representative sample is always available.
+Water samples must be available from the previous 24-hour period for testing at any time by your regulating authority.
+Refrigerated automatic water samplers are often used to prevent bacteriological degradation of samples and to ensure a representative sample is always available.

-Based on your requirements and those set by your consenting authority, EMS will advise on the most cost effective option.
-In England and Wales, EMS specify and supply MCERTS certified automatic samplers in line with the current requirements of the Environment Agency.
+Based on your requirements and those set by your consenting authority, EMS will advise on the most cost-effective option.
+In England and Wales, EMS provides MCERTS certified automatic samplers that meet the Environment Agency’s current requirements.

 pH and temperature monitoring